dragstor/shottr-alfred-workflow/README.md

 ## Acknowledgments

 - A huge thanks to Max from Shottr for the excellent app, and for sharing the URL Schema and the app icons 🙌🏻
+- Thank you all for submitting bug reports! 🥰